Sauces

 By SS Shiva Serves: 5

 Coconut is rich in healthy fats, fiber, copper, selenium, potassium, phosphorus, magnesium, iron, and manganese.
-While coconuts are high in fats, the medium-chain triglycerides (MCTs) they contain help lower triglycerides in your body, thus aiding in weight loss.
-Combined with fiber and minerals, these also help lower harmful cholesterol levels and belly fat, often a precursor to chronic diseases such as diabetes and heart disease.
-Coconuts are rich in amino acids, fiber, and healthy fats and are low in carbs, which help lower blood sugar levels.
+While coconuts are high in fats, the medium-chain triglycerides (MCTs) they provide help lower triglycerides, aiding in weight loss.
+Combined with fiber and essential minerals, these properties also help reduce harmful cholesterol levels and belly fat, potentially preventing chronic conditions such as diabetes and heart disease.
+Additionally, coconuts offer a good source of amino acids and are low in carbohydrates, which supports blood sugar regulation.

 Ingredients